 CALCULATOR POLICY: For this course, a graphing calculator is strongly recommended.
 There may be some restriction on calculator usage on the exams.
 These will be announced in class.
 To receive full credit on tests, be sure to show all the mathematical work necessary for setting up a calculation before using the calculator.
 Using a calculator to store formulas you need for a test is not permitted.

-TESTS: In the sections with MWF schedule, there will be three hourly exams (worth 100 points each) on February 2, March 7 and April 2.
-Hourly exams for the evening sections will be announced in class.
+TESTS: In the sections with MWF schedule, there will be three hourly exams (worth 100 points each) on February 2, March 5 and April 2.